amaurymartiny/feathers-authentication-publickey/README.md

     constructor(app, options) // the class constructor
-    _verifySignature(entity, signature) // verifies signature using ecrecover _normalizeResult(result) // normalizes result from service to account for pagination verify(req, username, password, done) // queries the service and calls the other internal functions.
+    _verifySignature(entity, signature) // verifies signature using ecrecover _normalizeResult(result) // normalizes result from service to account for pagination verify(req, findByValue, signature, done) // queries the service and calls the other internal functions.
 }
 ```